412th Test Wing: USAF flight testing

+YF-16 and YF-17 during their competitive fly-off in 1974 (Note: Over 4,000 production F-16s were built after the competition.
+The YF-17 was the basis for the highly successful United States Navy F/A-18 Hornet.)

 The late 1980s also witnessed the arrival of the first giant flying wing to soar over the base in nearly 40 years.
 The thin silhouette, compound curves and other low-observable characteristics of the B-2 Spirit bomber represented third-generation stealth technology, following the SR-71 and F-117.

 In June 1992, Air Force Systems Command was inactivated, being replaced by Air Force Materiel Command (AFMC).
 AFMC replaced the 4-digit AFSC 6510th Test Wing on 2 October 1992 by reactivating the 412th Test Wing, which assumed the mission, personnel and equipment of the 6510th.
 The 412th also was consolidated with the 6510th, which preserved the history and honors of the provisional AFSC unit since its establishment in 1978.

 In the early 1990s, AFSC received YF-22A and the YF-23A Advanced Tactical Fighters.